jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 ```

 Here's an example of a static route.
+If a static route is used, disable or remove the traefik labels  and remove the ports from your compose file.

 ```
 [backends]
   [backends.jellyfin]